Background pattern

 • Asthma

-No use Amaira
+Do not use Amaira

 Warnings and precautions

-Consult your doctor or pharmacist before starting treatment with salmeterol/fluticasone if you have:
+Talk to your doctor or pharmacist before starting treatment with salmeterol/fluticasone if you have:

 • High blood pressure

-• Diabetes mellitus (Salmeterol/fluticasone may increase blood sugar levels)
+• Diabetes mellitus (salmeterol/fluticasone may increase blood sugar levels)

 • Low levels of potassium in the blood

-• Tuberculosis (TB) now or in the past or other lung infections
+• Tuberculosis (TB) now or in the past, or other lung infections

-Contact your doctor if you experience blurred vision or other visual disturbances.
+Consult your doctor if you experience blurred vision or other visual disturbances.

 • Children

-Use of Amaira with other medications
+Using Amaira with other medicines

 • Other bronchodilators (such as salbutamol).